GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Experimental Setup

 \emph{Rewards.} The overall reward is the sum of a cross-modal auxiliary-line consistency reward and a final-answer accuracy reward, where the auxiliary-line component is weighted by $\alpha$ = 0.1.
 For Qwen2.5-VL-3B, we adopt the same RL configuration as the 7B model, with adjustments to the batch size and the number of training epochs.
 Specifically, Qwen2.5-VL-3B is trained for 4 epochs with a batch size of 8.

 All training was conducted on a server equipped with two NVIDIA A100 80GB and two NVIDIA A800 80GB GPUs.
-The SFT stage was performed on the A100 GPUs, while the full set of four GPUs was utilized during the reinforcement learning stage.
+The SFT stage was performed on two A100 GPUs, whereas the reinforcement learning stage utilized all four GPUs.
+For response generation during training and evaluation, we enabled stochastic sampling with temperature set to 0.7 and top-p set to 0.95.